anciz/ms1-IT-Company-UPP/README.md

   Bonita app comunicate with external Django app.
-You need to start that app locally at port 8000 ie. your beginning URL path of the external app should start as http://127.0.0.1:8000
+You need to start that app locally at port 8000 ie. your beginning URL path of the external app should start as http://127.0.0.1:8000 eg. we use exactly this URL for payment http://127.0.0.1:8000/payment/payment/

   Before you start Django app install all from requirements.txt